VT-Visionarium/webLauncher/README.md

 and on-the-fly.
 It's a web based file browser that restricts the function to that of just running programs, with additional descriptions and state information.
 User just need to make a directory with programs in it.
-The web server uses this directory as its server root.
+The web server uses this directory as its server web document root.

 ## Results

 We got more than we needed, because web servers and web browsers are very highly evolved things now-a-days.
-This beats the crap out of a single process GUI app written with a GUI widget API.
+This beats the crap out of a single process GUI app (application program) written with a GUI widget API.
 Since most of the time people are using web browsers anyway, there's not a big cost to doing it this way.
+Now you can run your server computer apps (application programs) from the browser on you phones, tablets, or any web browser.

 ## Ports